• Skip to primary navigation

 Icing

-• Sieve the icing sugar into a bowl and add the water and orange juice.
+• Sieve 75 g Icing sugar into a bowl and add 1 tablespoon Orange juice and 1 teaspoon Water.
 Mix well to form a thick icing.

-• Decorate each biscuit with the icing and some sprinkles.
+• Decorate each biscuit with the icing and some Sprinkles.

 • Feel free to use different shaped cookie cutters for these Christmas biscuits.
 They don't have to be stars, they can be any festive shapes like Santa, snowmen or reindeers.